-Rather than offering these scholarships directly to students, the CSC works with UK universities to identify appropriate courses and recruit candidates.
-Since 2012, the Master’s in International Human Rights Law has been one of the courses supported by this scheme and, together with contributions from a number of other donors, we have been able to offer 40 full scholarships to enable human rights advocates from selected developing African and South Asian Commonwealth countries to undertake the Master’s in International Human Rights Law.
-We are particularly grateful to the Alistair Berkley Charitable Trust, Kellogg College and the Allan & Nesta Ferguson Charitable Trust for their generous contributions to these scholarships.
+The Commonwealth Distance Learning Scholarships are managed by the Commonwealth Scholarship Commission (CSC) who work with UK universities to identify appropriate courses and recruit candidates.
+The availability of the scholarships is determined on an annual basis but Oxford University has been successful in securing funding for the Master’s in International Human Rights Law since 2012 and, together with contributions from a number of other donors, has been able to offer over 40 full scholarships to enable human rights advocates from eligible Commonwealth countries to undertake this course.
+We are particularly grateful to the Alistair Berkley Charitable Trust, Kellogg College and the Allan & Nesta Ferguson Charitable Trust for their generous contributions to these scholarships in the past.

 In previous years the scholarships have been open to candidates from selected African and South Asian Commonwealth countries but the University’s latest application for funding will include the following countries:

 Commonwealth Distance Learning Scholarships may not be held concurrently for more than one course.